ludo237/laravel-logs-manager/README.md

 # Laravel Logs Manager

-Set of Artisan commands to handler the logs folder
+Set of Artisan commands to handle the logs folder

 ## Why